datacamp/universal-rx-request/README.md

 ## Basic Example

-Just like `lodash`, the library exposes a function which make directly the HTTP request depending of the configuration you gave.
+The library exposes a function which makes directly the HTTP request depending of the configuration you give.
 The request will return an observable.
 ```js
 import rxRequest from 'universal-rx-request';